SupachotT/API_Service/Web_Service_Gin/README.md

+# Web Service
-# This project is for create Restful API
+This project is for create Restful API

 ## Format to GET or POST in PowerShell using Crul.exe